 Starting today I could finally use email; however, I’m sorry to inform you that I’ve lost some emails that came in during the migration process.
 If you don’t receive any reply from me for the next 36 hours, please consider that I did not receive your email and I appreciate if you can email me again.
 I did not expect this would happen initially and I apologize for the inconvenience.
 My email address is still the same.

 Today I’m sharing a very popular Hawaiian appetizer dish called Poke (Pokē).
-It’s a raw salad that consists of cubed ahi tuna (yellowfin tuna) marinated in soy sauce, sesame oil, sea salt, some seaweed, and chili pepper.
+It’s a raw salad that consists of cubed ahi tuna/yellowfin tuna (buy from my store Fish for Sushi) marinated in soy sauce, sesame oil, sea salt, some seaweed, and chili pepper.
 Traditional poke consists of sliced fillet served with sea salt, seaweed, and limu, but there are many variations of the modern Poke like my recipe today.
 My husband loves Poke and we sometimes prepare differently with diced tomatoes, onions, cucumbers, and so on.

 I bought this Poke Mix which already includes Ogo seaweed (orognori).
 If you are vegetarian or don’t eat raw fish, you can easily substitute the tuna with tofu.
 I hope you enjoy this super quick and delicious Poke!